 - Noticed your weight shot up

-- Or experienced a relapse in your autoimmune condition, anxiety, skin breakouts or other health issues
+- Or experienced a relapse in your autoimmune symptoms, anxiety, skin breakouts, or other health issues

 These are all signs of the stress your body experienced while traveling.